🗂️

 The Need

 Picking errors compound the problem.
-When items are in incorrect locations, pickers substitute wrong SKUs to meet picking targets, especially under pressure during peak periods.
-An order for 100 units of component XYZ (small, high-value) gets filled with 100 units of component ABC (wrong part, lower value) because both were stored in the same bin.
-The shipment arrives at the customer, fails incoming inspection, and triggers reverse logistics, RMA processing, and customer dissatisfaction.
-Location inaccuracy contributes to 20-30% of picking errors, with industry averages showing 0.5-1% of total shipments impacted, directly reducing fulfillment quality scores and customer retention.
-Manufacturing operations that rely on precise component kits for assembly face production halts when wrong components arrive to the production line.
+When items are in wrong locations, pickers substitute wrong SKUs to meet picking targets under pressure.
+An order for component XYZ gets filled with component ABC (stored in the same bin by mistake).
+Customer fails incoming inspection.
+Reverse logistics, RMA processing, customer dissatisfaction.
+Location inaccuracy causes 20-30% of picking errors, affecting 0.5-1% of shipments and directly reducing fulfillment quality scores.

 The Idea

-Real-time location verification enables immediate discrepancy detection.
-If a receiving operator attempts to place the wrong item in a location, or if quantity doesn't match the receiving paperwork, the system alerts immediately: "Mismatch detected: Receiving documentation shows SKU-4521.
-You scanned SKU-4522.
-Please verify."
-This prevents errors from being committed to inventory records and enables immediate investigation while the operator is still present.
-If an operator attempts to place an item in a location that already has incompatible items (e.g., temperature-sensitive pharmaceuticals in a general-purpose bin), the system blocks the put-away and directs the operator to a compliant location.
-This real-time feedback loop transforms put-away from a "trust but don't verify" process into a "verify every item" process with zero tolerance for discrepancies.
+If the operator tries to place the wrong item in a location, the system alerts immediately: "Mismatch: Documentation shows SKU-4521, you scanned SKU-4522.
+Verify."
+Error is caught before it's committed to inventory.
+If an operator tries to place an item in a location with incompatible items (e.g., temperature-sensitive items in a general bin), the system blocks it and directs to a compliant location.
+Real-time verification transforms put-away from "trust but don't verify" into "verify every item" with zero-tolerance for errors.

 How It Works